7 times more likely to suffer from it after a stroke

 You do not spend a night without waking up?
 Many French people are in the same situation.
 Indeed, in a 2018 survey by the National Institute of Sleep and Vigilance (INSV), 73% say they wake up at least once a night.

 These sleep disorders can have many causes that you can influence (stress, anxiety, lifestyle…)but also other on which you cannot have any influence.
 Among them are several pathologies such as hyperthyroidism, gastroesophageal reflux disease (GERD), or restless leg syndrome.
-According to a recent Canadian study, they could also be the sequel to a CVA (cerebrovascular accident).
+According to a recent Canadian study, they might also be the sequel to a CVA (cerebrovascular accident).
 The research, led by a team from the University of Ottawa’s Faculty of Medicine, was published March 14 in the journal Canadian Medical Association Journal.

 Stroke: nearly two-thirds of participants have symptoms of sleep disorders